 Since its inception, Retirees WA has been at the forefront of the seniors’ community.
 It has become an invaluable partner for Government as we aim to ensure that older people have a strong voice, access to vital services, and the capacity to be active, healthy and involved in community life.

-With the percentage of seniors in WA expected to increase from 16 per cent to 26 per cent within 20 years, it is important as a society that we all consider the challenges posed by the ageing population and respond accordingly.
-As you enjoy this meticulously researched, marvellously-written history, I’m sure you will feel as I do that Retirees WA is well-placed to continue meeting those challenges for another 75 years and beyond.
+With the percentage of seniors in WA expected to increase from 16 percent to 26 percent within 20 years, it is important as a society that we all consider the challenges posed by the aging population and respond accordingly.
+As you enjoy this meticulously researched, marvelously-written history, I’m sure you will feel as I do that Retirees WA is well-placed to continue meeting those challenges for another 75 years and beyond.

 MLA Minister for Seniors and Volunteering